davidsowerby/takkan/docs/tutorial/tutorial.md

-# Brief Tutorial
+# Tutorial

 Provides a step by step guide to building the Precept sample app but does not give much in the way of explanation.
-If you want more information, see the [detailed version](detailed.md)
+If you want more information, see the [detailed version](tutorial-explanation.md)

 :::caution